 I have trouble writing craft essays, I’ve learned, so this one will be short.
 I suspect this difficulty is due to my core belief that you cannot really teach people how to write.
 You can only persuade them to see the joy in writing, and then encourage them as they do it.

 Truthfully, I don’t really care how people approach their writing.
 It’s similar to sex.
-With a couple outlier exceptions, I’m not keen to object to how others get their rocks off.
-And I don’t really mind how others find their way into story.
+With a couple outlier exceptions, I’m uninterested in dictating how others manage the act of love.
+Similarly, I don’t really mind how others find their way into story.
 Do what you gotta do, the world will continue to turn, let us all go on with our rat-killing.

 Probably why I struggle to write craft essays is because of this ambivalence.
 I’m personally fairly allergic to advice as well.
 So, I will endeavor to be descriptive over prescriptive.